 Specific areas of focus are mobilising support to smallholders in the oil palm sector, addressing the traceability gap in the cattle sector and protecting non-forest ecosystems, particularly in the soy sector.

-The signatories are ADM, AMAGGI, Bunge, Cargill, COFCO International, Golden Agri-Resources, JBS, Louis Dreyfus Company, Marfrig, Musim Mas, Olam Group, Olam Food Group (ofi), Wilmar International and Viterra.
+The signatories are ADM, AMAGGI, Bunge, Cargill, COFCO International, Golden Agri-Resources, JBS, Louis Dreyfus Company, Marfrig, Musim Mas, Olam Agri, Olam Food Ingredients (ofi), Wilmar International and Viterra.

-The Roadmap is a company Roadmap and represents the collective work of the 14 signatory companies.
+The Roadmap is a company-owned Roadmap and represents the collective work of the 14 signatories.
 TFA, with support from WBCSD, facilitated the companies with their development process.